cristhoffer-nunes/cristhoffer-nunes/README.md

 ### Welcome! 👋
-## I'm Cristhoffer Nunes
+## I'm Cristhoffer Santos

 ### 💻 About me

-* 👨🏽‍🎓 Student of systems analysis and development
+* 👨🏽‍🎓 Graduated in systems analysis and development
-* 👨🏾‍💻 Back end developer at JBQ Global.
+* 👨🏾‍💻 NOC Developer at JBQ Global.
-* 🔥 Focused in Node.js
+* 🔥 Rest API with Node.js and Python automation

 ### 🛠  Tech Skills
 <p>